On steady and expanding Ricci solitons with asymptotic symmetries: Introduction

+Let $(M^n,g)$ be a complete $n$-dimensional smooth Riemannian manifold, and let $f: M \to \R$ be a smooth function.
+The triple $(M^n,g,f)$ is called a \emph{gradient Ricci soliton} (GRS) if

-Ricci solitons are self-similar solutions of the Ricci flow.
-Shrinking and steady Ricci solitons are special instances of \emph{ancient solutions}, which are solutions of Ricci flow defined for all negative time.
-Ancient solutions arise as blowup limits of Ricci flow at singularities; we call these blowup limits \emph{singularity models}.
-Classifying Ricci solitons and ancient solutions provides a way to understand singularity models, which is in turn crucial for understanding singularity formation in Ricci flow.
+where $\lambda$ determines the soliton type: \emph{shrinking} ($\lambda=\frac{1}{2}$), \emph{steady} ($\lambda = 0$), or \emph{expanding} ($\lambda=-\frac{1}{2}$).
+GRSs generate self-similar solutions of the Ricci flow and are fundamental to the analysis of singularities.
+In particular, shrinking and steady GRSs are special instances of \emph{ancient solutions}, many of which are \emph{singularity models}: blowup limits of Ricci flow on compact manifolds at finite-time singularities.
+On the other hand, steady and expanding GRSs are expected to play a key role in desingularization by geometric surgeries.

-In dimension 3, Perelman \cite{perelman1} showed that finite-time singularity models of Ricci flow are \emph{ancient $\kappa$-solutions}: non-flat, $\kappa$-noncollapsed ancient solutions with bounded and nonnegative sectional curvature.
-The classification of ancient $\kappa$-solutions in dimension 3 was completed by Brendle \cite{brendle-acta}, building on techniques developed in his work on 3-dimensional steady GRSs \cite{brendle2013rotational} and the foundations laid by many other authors.
-For more information on Ricci solitons and ancient solutions in dimensions $\leq 3$, we refer to the books \cites{chow2023ricci,chowluni} and references therein.
+In dimension $3$, all singularity models are \emph{ancient $\kappa$-solutions}: non-flat, $\kappa$-noncollapsed ancient solutions with bounded and nonnegative sectional curvature.
+The classification of 3-dimensional ancient $\kappa$-solutions was completed by Brendle \cite{brendle-acta} and Brendle--Daskalopoulos--Sesum \cite{bds} in the noncompact and compact cases respectively.
+On the other hand, expanding GRSs play a less prominent role in dimension 3, and a full classification remains open.
+For more information on these developments, we refer to the books \cites{chow2023ricci,chowluni} and references therein.

-In dimensions $\geq 4$, ancient $\kappa$-solutions no longer capture all singularity models of Ricci flow.
-In fact, singularity models in general need not enjoy any curvature bound unless one imposes strong positivity conditions on the initial data, such as positive isotropic curvature in dimension 4 \cite{hamilton-pic}.
-Yet, all known classification results for Ricci solitons and ancient solutions in dimensions $\geq 4$ impose curvature hypotheses alongside other structural assumptions; see for instance \cites{brendle2014rotational,brendle-naff,zz,deng-zhu,chodosh,chodosh-fong,cds}.
-This raises the natural question: \emph{can one classify Ricci solitons and/or ancient solutions in dimensions $\geq 4$ without imposing any curvature assumptions?}
+In dimensions $\geq 4$, ancient $\kappa$-solutions no longer model all finite-time singularities of Ricci flow: singularity models only have nonnegative scalar curvature in general.
+A full classification therefore appears unfeasible; indeed, even a classification of Einstein 4-manifolds remains distant.
+Recent developments in mean curvature flow (e.g. \cites{cm-generic,mcf-generic-ccms}) suggest that one should aim to only classify GRSs which are \emph{stable}, since these are thought to govern singularity formation and resolution for \emph{generic} solutions to Ricci flow.